 happens:

-• drugs act on the body in the same way with each introduction;
+• drugs act on the body in the same way with each administration;

-• between surgical interventions, a recovery period is observed - the consequences of general anesthesia are already disappearing, the systems are ready for a new “strike”;
+• a recovery period is observed between surgical interventions - the effects of general anesthesia are already disappearing, the systems are ready for a new “blow”;

-• there are patients who are often given anesthesia for medical reasons (for example, multiple operations for extensive burns) - the statistics are silent about the fact that this led to some serious consequences.
+• There are patients who often undergo anesthesia for medical reasons (for example, multiple operations for extensive burns) - statistics are silent that this led to any serious consequences.

-The only thing that doctors and scientists warn about is that a disorder of the nervous system and the presence of constant back pain are possible.
-This is manifested by headaches of unknown origin, unmotivated jumps in blood pressure, aching in the lower back after the usual physical exertion.
+The only thing that doctors and scientists warn about is that there may be a disorder of the nervous system and the presence of constant pain in back.
+This is manifested by headaches of unknown origin, unmotivated surges in blood pressure, and aching in the lower back after habitual physical activity.

-With a good preoperative examination, the anesthesiologist has the opportunity to choose the best option for anesthesia, taking into account concomitant diseases, the duration of the operation, indications and contraindications for specific drugs.
-As a result, the risks of side effects can be minimized, and the patient receives anesthesia, which causes fewer complications after waking up.
+With a good preoperative examination, the anesthesiologist has the opportunity to choose best option pain relief, taking into account concomitant diseases, duration of surgery, indications and contraindications for specific drugs.
+As a result, the risks of side effects can be minimized, and the patient receives anesthesia that causes fewer complications upon awakening.

-Since any drug for anesthesia suppresses the functions of the brain, there can be no absolutely safe method.
-To introduce a patient into a state of artificial sleep, a drug is needed that could reduce the activity of the nervous and cardiovascular systems for a sufficiently long time to enable the operation to be performed.
-Therefore, some possible consequences for the body are regarded as a kind of "payment" for getting rid of the disease.
+Since any anesthetic suppresses brain functions, it is absolutely safe method it can not be.
+To put the patient into a state of artificial sleep, a drug is needed that could reduce the activity of the nervous and cardiovascular systems for a sufficiently long time to make it possible to perform the operation.
+Therefore, some possible consequences for the body are regarded as a kind of “payment” for getting rid of the disease.

-When choosing medicines for women who are indicated for caesarean section, preference is given not to intravenous administration, but to new inhalation anesthetics - isoflurane and sevoflurane.
+When choosing medications for women who are indicated for cesarean section, preference is given not to intravenous administration, but to new inhalational anesthetics - isoflurane and sevoflurane.
 They are significantly superior in safety to the previous ones (for example, Ftorotan).
-Women in labor wake up within 15-20 minutes, and the anesthetic depression in the newborn also disappears in the first minutes after childbirth.
+Women in labor wake up within 15 - 20 minutes, and anesthesia depression in a newborn also disappears in the first minutes after birth.

 The operation cannot be performed without pain relief.
-At the same time, it is important that the patient not only does not feel pain, but also does not remember what happened to him during the treatment period (amnesia).
-For this, the surgeon and anesthetist choose the method of anesthesia.
-At the same time, they are guided by age characteristics, the presence of concomitant pathology and the volume and duration of surgical intervention.
+In this case, it is important that the patient not only does not feel pain, but also does not remember what happened to him during the treatment period (amnesia).
+To do this, the surgeon and anesthesiologist choose the method of anesthesia.
+They focus on age characteristics, presence of concomitant pathology and volume, duration of surgical intervention.

-In most patients who underwent preoperative preparation, anesthesia does not cause significant deviations in the subsequent work of the heart, brain, lungs, liver and kidneys.
+In most patients who have undergone preoperative preparation, anesthesia does not cause significant deviations in the subsequent functioning of the heart, brain, lungs, liver and kidneys.

-For anesthesia, modern drugs are used that have side reactions, but they can be prevented or eliminated.
-It should also be borne in mind that any drug therapy has its own expiration date.
-Almost all complications with proper anesthesia can be removed after the drug is removed from the body.
+Modern agents are used for anesthesia, which have side effects, but they can be prevented or eliminated.
+It should also be taken into account that any drug therapy has its own expiration date.
+Almost all complications with proper pain relief can be removed after the drug is removed from the body.

-Therefore, you need to choose a doctor and a medical institution that you can trust, and leave all other actions (including anesthesia) to the discretion of specialists.
+Therefore, you need to choose a doctor and a medical institution that you can trust, and leave all other actions (including anesthesia) at the discretion of specialists.

 How to minimize risks

-When preparing for a planned operation, a full range of diagnostic studies is recommended.
-ECG, chest X-ray, abdominal ultrasound are prescribed.
-For a laboratory examination, it is important to undergo general blood and urine tests, a coagulogram, kidney and liver tests, a study of the concentration of glucose and blood cholesterol.
+In preparation for elective surgery A full range of diagnostic studies is recommended.
+An ECG, chest x-ray, and abdominal ultrasound are prescribed.
+For laboratory examination it's important to go through general tests blood and urine, coagulogram, kidney and liver tests, study of blood glucose and cholesterol concentrations.

-If it is possible to compare several medical institutions, then preference should be given to those where there is a modern technical base, as well as a narrower specialization of doctors in the profile that is needed.
+If it is possible to compare several medical institutions, then preference should be given to those that have a modern technical base, as well as a narrower specialization of doctors in the profile that is needed.

-Patients need to exclude smoking, alcohol for 10-15 days, and from the diet - any fatty, spicy foods, pickled and canned foods, the diet should consist of lean meats, fish, vegetables and whole grains.
+Patients need to exclude smoking, alcohol for 10 - 15 days, and from the diet - any fatty, spicy foods, pickled and canned foods, the diet should consist of low-fat varieties meat, fish, vegetables and whole grain cereals.
 They are prepared with a minimum of salt, spices, oil and cooking oil.

-It is also useful to drink freshly squeezed juices from vegetables, fruits, herbs.
-Such a diet improves the condition of the mucous membranes of the digestive tract and the functioning of the liver and kidneys.
-The excretion of drugs for anesthesia depends on their function.
+It is also useful to drink freshly squeezed juices from vegetables, fruits, and herbs.
+This diet improves the condition of the mucous membranes of the digestive tract and the functioning of the liver and kidneys.
+The removal of drugs for anesthesia depends on their function.

-If the state of health allows, then walking for at least 40 minutes is recommended every day, light gymnastic complexes, adherence to the regime, 8-hour night sleep is especially important.
-To improve falling asleep, you can drink soothing teas from valerian, lemon balm, mint, chamomile.
+If your health condition allows, then every day it is recommended hiking at least 40 minutes, light gymnastics, adherence to the regime, 8 hours of sleep at night is especially important.
+To improve sleep, you can drink soothing teas from valerian, lemon balm, mint, and chamomile.

-Any medication should be taken only after consulting the surgeon who will perform the operation.
-It is also necessary to discuss with him the tolerability of drugs, allergic reactions in the past.
+Any medications should be taken only after consulting the surgeon who will perform the operation.
+It is also necessary to discuss drug tolerance and allergic reactions in the past with him.

-General anesthesia can cause a negative impact on the state of the nervous system, blood circulation, bronchial and lung function.
-A fairly common condition is postanesthesia cognitive dysfunction.
-When a caesarean section is performed in children, there may be long-term consequences in the form of attention deficit hyperactivity disorder.
+General anesthesia can cause Negative influence on the state of the nervous system, blood circulation, bronchial and lung function.
+A fairly common condition is post-anesthesia cognitive dysfunction.
+During surgery caesarean section Children may have long-term consequences in the form of attention deficit hyperactivity disorder.

-The choice of the method of anesthesia should be carried out by anesthesiologists and surgeons after a comprehensive examination.
+The choice of anesthesia method should be made by anesthesiologists and surgeons after comprehensive examination.
 Before surgery, you need a special diet and lifestyle.

 Useful video

-About what complications occur after general anesthesia, see this video:
+To learn about the complications that occur after general anesthesia, watch this video:

 Loading...Loading...